Use These SEO Best Practices To Help People Find Your Art Online

 Before you take a step in a new direction, you’ve got to skill up.

-You may decide to do your own SEO and that’s great, but if you intend to hire someone to do it for you, especially an agency who may use people overseas to do the technical work, you’ve got to understand the basic principles.
+You may decide to do your own SEO and that’s great, but if you intend to hire someone you’ve got to understand the basic principles.

 So keep reading…

 2. Write Content For People (not search engines).

 Creating quality content is an SEO best practice staple, and a cornerstone principle for offering content that people search for and actually want to consume.

 Before creating content for people, you will want to discover the following;

 - A long tail keyword that indicates the searcher is looking for a specific solution.

 - A long tail keyword that has a good volume of searches per month.
 A couple hundred is good.